 The switch provides a wide range of advanced performance enhancing features.
 Flow control eliminates the loss of packets due to bottlenecks caused by port saturation.
 Broadcast storm suppression prevents broadcast traffic storms from engulfing the network.
-Untagged (port-based) and tagged VLANs, plus support for automatic GVRP VLAN registration provide traffic security and efficient use of network bandwidth.
+Port-based and private VLANs, plus support for automatic GVRP VLAN registration provide traffic security and efficient use of network bandwidth.
 CoS priority queueing ensures the minimum delay for moving real-time multimedia data across the network.
 While multicast filtering provides support for real-time network applications.
 Some of the management features are briefly described below.